siemens/cmp-test-suite/readme.md

 - `make testlog env=ejbca` - as above, but use the `config/ejbca.robot` settings.
 - `make doc` - generate HTML documentation for test suites and available keywords, store in `doc/`.
 - `make unittest` - run unit tests that verify the functionality of the library itself.

+# Acknowledgments
+The development of the CMP test suite was partly funded by the German Federal Ministry of Education and Research in the project Quoryptan through grant number 16KIS2033.